Suggested Search Terms

 Funded by Statewide Allocation

-(EBSCO) - Literary Reference Center Plus is the definitive literary database covering all genres and timeframes.
-It includes thousands of full-text poems, short stories, synopses, critical essays, literary journals, reference books and author biographies, plus lesson plans and literary study guides.
-It gives students a complete foundation of literary reference works.
+(EBSCO) - This database includes thousands of full-text poems, short stories, synopses, critical essays, literary journals, reference books and author biographies, plus lesson plans and literary study guides.

 Funded by Statewide Allocation